 - Preheat oven to 170°c/350°f.
 Line an 23cm / 9-inch square brownie pan with baking paper and set aside.

-- In a large bowl, whisk together the flour, baking powder and cocoa powder.
-Set aside until needed.
+- In a large bowl, whisk together the flour, baking powder,cocoa powder and coffee. powder Set aside until needed.

 - In a large bowl, combine the sugars, eggs and vanilla.
 Beat the mixture until is becomes very pale and thick enough that when you lift the beaters and swirl a 'figure 8' symbol it stays on the surface.
 Roughly 4-6 minutes of beating total.